 As you would imagine, by this point, my parents just wanted me to graduate.
 After all, my younger brother was close on my heels with his college degree.
-I returned home from Austin and then transferred to Stephen F. Austin State University in Nacogdoches.
-Teaching was not exactly my calling in life, but it appeared that a degree in English and History was about the only thing the advisor could pull from my UT transcript.
-My dad declared that I needed a teaching certificate to go with it.
-Being a bit chagrinned and wanting to wrap up this college ordeal, I went along with it.
-In three semesters and two summers, I graduated SFA with a double major and a teaching certificate.
+I was returned home from Austin, and I transferred to SFA State University.
+Although teaching had never been one of my callings, apparently a degree in English and history was about the only thing that the advisor could pull from my UT transcript – a big step from aerospace engineering.
+My dad declared that I needed a teaching degree to go with it.
+Being a bit chagrinned and wanting to wrap up this college ordeal, I went along with it and in three semesters and two summers, I graduated.

 No, to answer your question, I did not begin teaching then.
 I went right back into what I had been doing, working at a music store and eventually into management.
 The insight from all my past work experience, that working with people energizes me, combined with my yearning to be of service to others, eventually led me into the classroom.
 While I adored my students and watching their growth and discovery, the disciplining was absolutely not my thing.
 I looked around and my eleven year-old self spoke up again, and this time I understood – I wanted to go into counseling to help others make a positive difference in their lives!
 Back to school to become a certified school counselor.
 Ha!
 Note the irony in that!
 For over twenty years, I had a fulfilling career as a high school counselor.
 Serving in that position allowed me to help people set goals and plan for the future, navigate relationship issues, develop communication skills, and figure out who they are.